telerik/maui-docs/controls/slideview/commands.md

 # .NET MAUI SlideView Commands

-The Telerik UI for .NET MAUI SlideView provides a `Commands` collection with a number of commands that can be executed when the slide actions occurs.
+The Telerik UI for .NET MAUI SlideView provides the following commands:

-The control provides commands that handle the navigation through the items:

 * `NavigateToPreviousItemCommand` (`ICommand`)&mdash;Handles navigation to the previous item.
 If the RadSlideView `HasLooping` property is set to `true` and the current item is the first item, then the navigation to the last item will happen seemingly as if it was the previous item.